dmonarrez/track-picker/README.md

 _This site is a survey to help the user determine which Epicodus language track they should take based on their answers._

-_business logic uses point system and scale that I came up with based on quick online research about each language._
+_Business logic uses point system and scale that I came up with based on quick online research about each language._

 ## Setup/Installation Requirements